Elevenuim/NineCirclesList.github.io/README.md

-# The Hardest Nine Circles Levels in the game
+# The Hardest Nine Circles Levels In The Game
-**THIS ONLY INCLUDES LEVELS THAT ARE ON THE THE MAIN, EXTENDED OR LEGACY LIST!**
+## **THIS ONLY INCLUDES LEVELS THAT ARE ON THE THE MAIN, EXTENDED OR LEGACY LIST!**

 1. Sakupen Circles by Diamond
 2. The Hallucination by SyQual